yoctoproject/poky/documentation/what-i-wish-id-known.rst

    the recipe is building but are different parts (packages) of the build (i.e. the main package, the doc package, the debug symbols package, the separate utilities package, and so forth).
-The build system splits out the packages so that you don’t need to install the packages you don’t want or need, which is advantageous because you are building for small devices when developing for embedded and IoT.
+The build system splits out the packages so that you don't need to install the packages you don't want or need, which is advantageous because you are building for small devices when developing for embedded and IoT.

-#. **You will want to learn about and know what’s packaged in rootfs.**
+#. **You will want to learn about and know what's packaged in rootfs.**

 #. **Create your own image recipe:**
    There are a number of ways to create your own image recipe.
 We suggest you